 2. Start small

-Research shows that it is beneficial and effective to start small if we want to be successful at long term behaviour changes.
-It is indeed necessary to start with small steps which will require as less willpower as possible and is relatively easy and painless for you.
-Many of us are under the misconception that people who are able to achieve their goals and sustain healthy habits have much more willpower than they have.
+Many of us are under the misconception that people who are able to achieve their goals and sustain healthy habits have much more willpower than we have.
 But this could not be further from the truth.
 It is not willpower but the small, incremental changes that we make every single day leading to small regular improvements counts in the long run.

 3. Build new habits by stacking them on habits that you already have

-In real life it could look like this.
+In real life, it could look like this.
 You could incorporate a routine of stillness or meditation in the morning by saying “ I am going to sit down for 10 min in silence every day after I have finished brushing my teeth“.
-By linking it to a current habit that is already well engrained in your life, you make it easier to incorporate and sustain new habits.
+By linking it to a current habit that is already well ingrained in your life, you make it easier to incorporate and sustain new habits.
 For eg. I take out my workout and office clothes after I finish brushing at night.
 This habit does 2 things for me- I have one less thing to decide and do in the morning AND I am more motivated to exercise when I see my workout clothes in front of me.

 4. Design your habits for success

-The quote from Stephen King is one of my favourites.
-It means that we do NOT leave it to chance to see if we can stick to a new habit.
-On the contrary, we design our environment to set us up for success by leaving obvious visual cues we can leave prompts that help you create and then stick to the new habit.
+I love the above quote from Stephen King.
+It means that we do NOT leave it to chance to see if we can create and stick to a new habit.
+We need to learn how to design our environment so that it sets us up for success.
+By having obvious visual cues we can leave prompts that help you create and then stick to the new habit.

 5. “Celebrate the small wins”